When you have finished any necessary cleanup of your data, run a final solve to produce the finished file ready for export.

 If you want to perform a simple manipulation of a solving bone, you can save time and a lot of manual tweaking by using the interactive solving feature.
 This immediately updates the offsets for the constraints that drive the bone that you're adjusting as soon as you release the mouse button.

 To manipulate a solving bone:

 - Ensure you have loaded the subject, which must have a solving skeleton.

-- In the Subject Setup panel, click the Solving tab, and on the Modify Setup tab, expand Constraints in Current Subject.
+- In the Subject Setup panel, select the Solving tab, and on the Modify Setup tab, expand Constraints in Current Subject.

 - In the 3D Scene, select the joint you want to rotate.

-- On the right of the the Subject Setup panel toolbar, click the Enable interactive solving of the solving subject button
+- On the right of the Subject Setup panel toolbar, select Enable interactive solving of the solving subject .

 - Using the manipulator, rotate the subject's joint.

 - When you're happy with the new position of the joint, release the mouse button.

 The offsets for the constraints which drive the bone are updated.